KyleMayes/microbench/CONTRIBUTING.md

 # Contributing to microbench

-## Issues

-Please include the output of `rustc --version --verbose` in your issue.

 ## Pull Requests

 If you are intending to make a pull request, please make your changes in a branch that originated